AskeFC/ssh-group/README.md

    See: cluster_connect_config/config.json

    Options:

            - user: Username (not provided will use current user)
            - group: Group name for submenu.
            - agent: True or False, if true then ssh agent is enabled and -A Option is added to command
            - port: set ssh port to something else than default
            - identity: specify path to a ssh-key-file
            - verbose: 1, 2 or 3 for -v, -vv or -vvv
+	   - cmd: command executed after login e.g "sudo -i" or "pwd; ls -l"

 4. Restart [Terminator](http://www.tenshu.net/p/terminator.html)